OpenTranslationBible/open-bible/en-GB/28.Hosea/md/hosea-06.md

 ## Hosea 6:6

-> For I desire loyalty rather than sacrifice,
+> For I desire mercy rather than sacrifice,
 > And the knowledge of God rather than burnt offerings.

 ## Hosea 6:7